wpeka/wplegalpages/README.md

 WPLegalPages is a popular and regularly updated privacy policy generator plugins with more than 2,50,000 downloads.
 WordPress Bloggers, Affiliate Marketers, corporate websites, ecommerce stores, consultants use WPLegalPages for their legal requirements.
 The plugin generates professional policy pages tailored to your website requirements across multiple geographies.

 ### Privacy Policy Generator - Free ###
-Generate a standard privacy policy to comply with ad networks, analytics, marketing tools on websites.
+Generate a standard [Privacy Policy](https://wplegalpages.com/wordpress-privacy-policy-generator/?utm_source=referral&utm_medium=orgpage&utm_campaign=legalpages) to comply with ad networks, analytics, marketing tools on websites.
 Required for blogs, businesses and ecommerce websites.
 For a customized privacy policy (with GDPR opt out links), please use the Pro version.

 ### Privacy Notice for California Consumer Privacy Act (CCPA) - Free ###
 Generate a standard privacy policy to comply with the new California Consumer Privacy Act (CCPA) and California Online Protection Act (CalOPPA).
 For a customized policy created using a guided wizard, please use the [Pro Version](https://club.wpeka.com/product/wplegalpages/?utm_source=wporg&utm_medium=wplegalpages&utm_campaign=wplegalpages&utm_content=readme-ccpa).

 ### Terms & Conditions Generator - Free ###
-Generate a standard terms & conditions policy page.
+Generate a standard [Terms & Conditions](https://wplegalpages.com/wordpress-terms-conditions-plugin/?utm_source=referral&utm_medium=orgpage&utm_campaign=legalpages) policy page.
 For a customized policy created using a guided wizard, please use the [Pro Version](https://club.wpeka.com/product/wplegalpages/?utm_source=wporg&utm_medium=wplegalpages&utm_campaign=wplegalpages&utm_content=readme-terms-and-conditions).

 ### DMCA Policy Generator - Free ###
 Generate a standard DMCA privacy policy page.
 Required for blogs, businesses and ecommerce websites that provide content sourced from other content producers.